Al3agami/MyReads/README.md

 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
-│   └── index.html # DO NOT MODIFY
+│   └── index.html # DO NOT MODIFYs
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── ShelfsList.js # This is the main component of all the books' shelfs list, inside root.
+    ├── Shelf.js # This component represent one shelf's data in ShelfsList component.
+    ├── Book.js # This component represent one book inside a Shelf component.
+    ├── SearchBooks.js # This is the main component search view that includes multiple Book components (one for each book result).
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.